 Sharing files and documents is also a breeze, there are clear paths for project communication, and if your team’s spread around the world, you won’t miss updates that occurred while you were sleeping.
 We set up Slack channels for every department within the team, as well as every project we’re working on – and then archive them once they’re done.
 It’s insanely useful for getting full company visbility of what’s going on, and quickly catching up on context when you’re pulled into helping on something unfamiliar.

-Basecamp is another all-rounder, and this project management tool is particularly valuable for remote teams who work alongside external clients.
+Basecamp is another all-rounder, and this project management tool doubles as a hub for asynchronous communication.
 Basecamp is about helping everyone get on the same page, but it’s also a handy place to archive documents and keep all HR info (e.g. team member bios, holiday calendar, employee guide, company announcements, company results, etc.) in one accessible place.
 This multipurpose tool also excels at:

 To-do lists: It’s easy to draw up to-do lists for your different projects, allocate tasks, and set dates.
 Basecamp automatically follows up on late tasks for you, too, and you can add notes and attachments and comment on tasks and lists.